Gajraula Nuns rape case: Aftermath

 On July 13, 1990, at 6.20 a.m. sister Floreena, principal of St. Mary's School lodged First Information Report at Police Station Gajraula where she described the incident.
 The nuns initially did not want to publicize the case but the national media made it a major issue.
 Many Christian groups met and requested the then Minister of Defence George Fernandes for immediate intervention he promised them of arresting the culprits and provide help to the nuns.
-CM Mulayam Singh and their Ministers were at first denying that there were any rapes but later they had to accept when Christian group started pressurizing the government.
+CM Mulayam Singh and their Ministers were at first denying that there were any rapes but later they had to accept when Christian group started putting pressure on the government.
 The police arrested four individuals with three wristwatches but they were later acquitted when the nuns challenged the police's findings in the supreme court and accused them of pressurizing them into accepting that those four men were the culprit.
-Supreme court transferred the case to CBI and asked them to complete the investigation in 3 months.
+The Supreme Court transferred the case to CBI and asked them to complete the investigation in 3 months.
 The case remains unsolved and there have been no new updates by the CBI or the Police.